wisdom-oss/docs/backend/development/develop-your-own-microservice.md

 ```

 🎉 Now all packages used in the microservice are up to date and the development
-may start, as all preperations are done.
+may start, as all preparations are done.